wagood/laralist/README.md

 * Laravel Blade [Comments](https://github.com/spatie/laravel-blade-comments).
 Add debug comments to your rendered output

+* [LaraCollab](https://github.com/vstruhar/lara-collab), developed with Laravel and React, serves as a project management tool.
+The primary idea behind this initiative is to provide developers or development companies with a free platform to efficiently manage clients, projects, log time, and generate invoices.

 * Laravel [Cookie Consent](https://github.com/whitecube/laravel-cookie-consent) package provides all the tools you'll need to cover a proper EU-compliant cookies policy:
 Cookies registration & configuration, Blade views & translation files for consent alerts & pop-ups, Blade directives & Facade methods making your life easier, JavaScript code that will enhance front-end user experience
 <!-- cookie, GDPR -->